Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 	- No. Both Special K and RTSS limit FPS through CPU mediated functions, which has less latency and is more consistent than GPU based FPS limits, particularly in Fallout: New Vegas.
 - **Installation Error - I had an error during the Wabbajack installation.
 What now?**
 	- Try running it again.
 Sometimes Wabbajack simply errors inappropriately.
+- **Hacking - Why can't I use the vanilla hacking mini-game?**
+	- It has been fully replaced by a more balanced, punishing, and resource management focused alternative called Immersive Minigames.
 - **Keybinds - How do I find Uranium Fever's Keybinds?**
 	- Press `K` in the pause menu.
 - **Launcher - My launcher only gives me an "Install" option and the "Options" is greyed out.
 Why?**
 	- Re-run the game launcher from Steam/GOG in order to regenerate the appropriate INIs.
 This often happens after updating Uranium Fever.
+- **Lockpicking - Why can't I use the vanilla lockpicking mini-game?**
+	- It has been fully replaced by a more balanced, punishing, and resource management focused alternative called Immersive Minigames.
 - **Manual Installs - Why do I have to manually install TTW and NVR?**
 	- TTW must be manually installed because modpub does not allow Wabbajack to interface with their website.
 NVR must be manually downloaded because the download is locked behind Discord, which Wabbajack cannot interface with.
 - **Modularity - How modular is Uranium Fever?
 Can I adjust it to fit my desires?**